Native vs Progressive Web Apps (PWAs): Who is Winning?

 - Device features such as Bluetooth, NFC, and Proximity Sensor cannot be accessed by the PWAs apps.

-There are two very different schools of thoughts when it comes to choosing one between – Progressive Web Apps (PWA) vs Native Apps, with both talking in the favour of their choice of App Type.
-But, there are in fact different use cases which point towards the fact that there is no versus, instead, there are set of individual cases where PWAs will be more beneficial for a business and another set where Native Apps would be more profitable.
+There are two very different schools of thoughts when it comes to choosing one between Progressive web apps vs native apps, and much of it depends on the choice of application type.
+But, there are in fact different use cases which point towards the fact that there is no versus, instead, there are sets of individual cases where PWAs will be more beneficial for a business and another set where Native mobile apps would be more profitable.

 This takes us to our next and final point of discussion –